WatVis/NBSearch/README.md

 A video demo of NBSearch can be viewed [here](https://youtu.be/wNSbivrYc0Y).

-This repo corresponds to building the backend search engine of NBSearch. `end2end/` includes the Python code for training and testing the models for the search engine. `exploration/` includes the Jupyter Notebooks for some exploratory analysis and usages of the trained models. `data/` contains some of the pretrained models.
+This repo corresponds to building the backend search engine of NBSearch. `end2end/` includes the Python code for training and testing the models for the search engine. `data/` contains some of the pretrained models.

 ## Dataset